Trump Doctor Reveals Use Of Hair Growth Drug Propecia And More

 The news from President Donald Trump’s long time personal physician about his use of medication to grow hair is hardly surprising, but it seems to come out of the blue.
-Dr. Harold Bornstein, a man of a certain age, that also has long flowing blonde locks says that Trump takes three medications, Propecia for male pattern of baldness, antibiotics for rosacea, a disorder that causes reddening of the skin, and a statin for high cholesterol.
+Dr. Harold Bornstein, a man of a certain age that also has long flowing blonde locks, says that Trump takes three medications: Propecia for male pattern baldness, antibiotics for rosacea, a disorder that causes reddening of the skin, and a statin for high cholesterol.

 Donald Trump’s style and beauty regimen is sounding more and more complicated recently, as fashion experts have wondered about what he is doing with his neckties, says the Inquisitr.
-Almost all photos of Donald Trump show him with his necktie tied way too long, and dipping down three to four inches below his belt.
-As a result of the faulty tying, the small side of the tie doesn’t fit into the back slot, which then requires Trump to use Scotch tape to secure what are though to be expensive ties.
+Almost all photos of Donald Trump show him with his necktie tied way too long and dipping down three to four inches below his belt.
+As a result of the faulty tying, the small side of the tie doesn’t fit into the back slot, which then requires Trump to use Scotch tape to secure what are thought to be expensive ties.
 Experts from GQ, Esquire, and Town & Country have offered advice and tips to make Trump’s look more presidential, sans Scotch Tape.

 Trump Takes Propecia, A Hair-Loss Drug Associated With Mental Confusion, Impotencehttps://t.co/MK08NMChHh